CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 ## Containerized

-Use this path when you want the Workbench or a reproducible environment with the dependencies preinstalled.
+Use Docker for the Workbench or for a prebuilt environment with the runtime dependencies installed.

 Detailed instructions: